ChujunQi/EC601_photonics_image_processor/sprint3/sprint3.md

 Dense layers are layers that are deeply connected with their preceding layers, which means the neurons of the layer are connected to every neuron of its preceding layer.

 ## What we have done?
-Now we have built our sample CNN, photonics layers, a FFT to speed up our CNN,
+Now we have built our sample CNN, photonics layers, a FFT to speed up our CNN.
 ## Future Sprints
 1. Try to complete our photonic part.
 2. Consider how to connect CNN and our photonic accelerator.